Inotila/by_ino_ati/README.md

 ![an image of the validators that the app was run through](static/images/validator_js.png)

-Python - The only errors i have are for the line being too long, i opted not to put them on the next line because they were causeing my app to fail.
-I also got an E701 error because i revered the oder od date by adding a " - " to my completed_on variable.
+Python - The only errors I have are for the line being too long, i opted not to put them on the next line because they were causing my app to fail.
+I also got an E701 error because I reversed the order od date by adding a " - " to my completed_on variable.

 ![an image of the validators that the app was run through](static/images/validator_python.png)